 So I designed a three-layers rendering of the levels (let’s take for instance a “tower” level):

-- 100-150 meters from level bound: tower level is loaded + HLOD.
+- 100-150 meters from sub-level bound: tower sub-level is loaded + HLOD.
 Internal meshes are culled.

-- 300-400 meters from level bound: tower level is unloaded, HLOD mesh is placed on tile level, with a min draw distance near to the tower level streaming distance, to pop just one moment before its unloading.
+- 300-400 meters from sub-level bound: tower sub-level is unloaded, HLOD mesh is placed on tile level, with a min draw distance similar to the tower sub-level streaming distance, to pop in just one moment before tower sub-level was unloading.

-- 500 meters from level bound: landscape tile level switch to landscape tile lod level, so HLOD mesh placed on it wasn’t visible anymore.
+- 500 meters from sub-level bound: landscape tile sub-level switch to landscape tile lod sub-level, so HLOD mesh placed on it wasn’t visible anymore.
 Placing the HLOD mesh also on the lod level solved this, allowing me to render it from very large distances.

 The next thing to analyze was the foliage: since artists respected the rules and data budgets I gave for its generation, foliage wasn’t a problem and didn’t require a lot of optimization during the development.
 We just used to tweak transparency when it was breaking the overdraw and draw distance.